konstantin-ogulchansky/pfe/src/pfe/README.md

 ### Parsing

-`parse.py` defines methods to parse data on (clean) publications and construct a collaboration graph, based on the parsed data.
+`parse.py` defines methods that parse data on (clean) publications and construct a collaboration graph, based on the parsed data.
 We use the `networkx` package to represent graphs.